MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/deploy-wip-policy-using-intune-azure.md

 ## To deploy your WIP policy

-1. On the **App protection policies** pane, click your newly-created policy, click **Assignments**, and then select groups to include or exclude from the policy.
+1. On the **App protection policies** pane, click your newly created policy, click **Assignments**, and then select groups to include or exclude from the policy.

 2. Choose the group you want your policy to apply to, and then click **Select** to deploy the policy.